vishwakneelamegam/openai-video-narrator/README.md

 - To run the ngrok tunnel, use the command ngrok http 3000 --domain here-comes-the-ngrok-domain
 - vision.html file is used to stream the live video stream from the client to the server.
 Narration will be shown for every 15 frames in the vision.html page itself.
 - Paste the ngrok domain in the configs.py
+- For a second 1 frame is sent.

 # Requirement
 - fastapi